 BlueCat's uniquely designed traffic steering functions can cut through some of this complexity.
 BlueCat acts as the device facing response layer or “first hop” connection.
 Network administrators can use BlueCat's place on the network to optimize internet access to outside services, either through direct connections (an “internet breakout”) or by routing the query back to a home office data center.

 This intelligent DNS functionality has a particularly compelling use case for organizations that want to steer service connections away from costly MPLS network backhauls through a local “internet breakout”.
 This offers a more elegant solution in comparison to the use of deep packet inspection in SD-WAN to direct internet connections.

 Administrators can set up routing rules in BlueCat's platform to resolve directly to trusted external services such as Office 365, Salesforce, or Dropbox.
 Rules are also available for internal services as well, routing queries either back to a central datacenter or to regional nodes.
 All of these routing controls coordinate with SD-WAN controllers to resolve trusted traffic directly to service providers.

 Through integrations with Cisco ISE, Cisco ISRs, Active Directory, and other core network management elements, BlueCat delivers consistent policy across internal and external access points.
 Using the power of service points, these policies can be deployed anywhere, including the Data Center, Campus, or Branch, to deliver sophisticated LAN side services that facilitate internet breakout.

 Keeping track of trusted connections

-To avoid outages and maintain direct connections to trusted cloud services, DNS Edge receives automatic updates as the underlying domains are changed.
+To avoid outages and maintain direct connections to trusted cloud services, BlueCat receives automatic updates as the underlying domains are changed.
 Doing this manually would be a significant headache.
 Office 365 alone uses over 100 constantly shifting domains.
 It would also require constant real-time vigilance, as service providers often switch up domains on the fly with little to no advance notice.

 Automation to the rescue